 Klinger said the officers could have turned to other methods, such as a so-called pain compliance hold, but that would bring its own set of complications.
 A protester could receive a broken arm, he said, or an officer could pull a muscle.

 Charles J. Key, a former lieutenant with the Baltimore Police Department who wrote the department's use-of-force manual, said that officers were clearly within their rights to use it.

-After reviewing the footage, Key said he observed at least two cases of "active resistance" from protesters.
+After reviewing the footage, Key said he observed at least two cases of protesters actively resisting police.
 In one, a woman pulls her arm back from an officer.
 In the second, a protester curls into a ball.
 Each of those actions could have warranted more force, including baton strikes and pressure-point techniques, he said.

 "What I'm looking at is fairly standard police procedure," Key said.

 The federal courts have ruled on such cases.
 At the 9th U.S. Circuit Court of Appeals, which covers courts in nine western states, the cases have centered on whether or not the protesters were involved in what is called "active resistance."

 The court used the term in considering a case about another highly circulated video of a group of passive demonstrators being swabbed with pepper spray in 1997.
 The protesters had linked arms on the floor of a California congressman's office to protest the logging of old-growth redwood trees on California's North Coast.

 Because demonstrators were using a metal sleeve to prevent the county sheriff's office from separating them, attorneys argued the protestors' "active resistance" left officers no other way to disperse them than dabbing their eyelids with Q-tips soaked in pepper spray, said Jim Wheaton, an attorney who assisted in the prosecution of the civil case.

 The 9th Circuit ruled that the protesters weren't in "active resistance," and because they were sitting peacefully, the use of pepper spray was excessive.